Organize

 In June 2020 We started as a series of Protests

 The Juneteenth March was founded as a march to New York City Hall in 2020 to highlight multiple injustices and reforms at the center of the city's power.
-The march was initially started by James Felton Keith and Tiffany Rea-Fisher, two neighbors in Harlem that came together with a larger group of activists weeks earlier and after the murder of George Floyd.
+The march was initially started by NYC by a series of events from activists James Felton Keith, Tiffany Rea-Fisher, Brandon Murphy, Gabriel Garmon, Harold Waight and many other neighbors in Harlem from June 4th - June 19th.
+They came together with a larger group of activists weeks earlier and after the murder of George Floyd.
 It was a beautiful non-violent march from Harlem down 5th Ave to the Upper East Side of Manhattan that grew to thousands of New Yorkers as it moved south, ending just blocks from where the 5K will start in Central Park.

 The team is still intact and decided to evolve the original march into an event celebrating the health and wellness of Black people.
 So we created a 5K Run, Walk (march), Roll in the park!